2017 Boat & Gear Swap

 Red River (whitewater!) - Tuesdays 5:15pm

 Red River - Whitewater paddle outing from the Lower Red Lake Powerhouse (near Gresham).
 Paddlers meet at the Shell Station near Maplewood Meats west of Green Bay on Hwy 29 at 4 p.m. to caravan.
+ALERT: Beginning Tuesday, Oct 3, the meet time at the Red Put-in will be moved up to 4:30 due to fall's shorter days.
+Correspondingly, the meet time at Maplewood's Shell has been moved to 3:30.
 For more information, contact Mike Brown at (920) 629-0184 or at MikeB@WisconsinPaddlers.org.
 Active from paddling season opener until Oct.
 1 each year, weather dependent.

 Lake Winnebago - Tuesdays 6:00pm